 05. THE GEE CEES ‘Buzz Saw Twist’ (Single A Side October 1961)

-The first couple of years of the post rock’n’roll era were packed with guitar instrumentals by Dick Dale, Link Wray, Duane Eddy, The Ventures and the lesser known Gee Cee’s wonderfully trashy ‘Buzz Saw Twist’.
+The first couple of years of the post rock’n’roll era were packed with guitar instrumentals by Dick Dale, Link Wray, Duane Eddy and The Ventures and records like the lesser known Gee Cee’s wonderfully trashy ‘Buzz Saw Twist’.

 06. ARTHUR ALEXANDER ‘You Better Move On’ (Single A Side February 1962)